wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Further reading about R

 * [An Introduction to R](http://cran.r-project.org/doc/manuals/R-intro.pdf) by W.N.
 Venables, D.M.
 Smith, and the R Development Core Team.
-* There are many R books available.
-I found two from O'Reilly, [R Cookbook](http://oreilly.com/catalog/9780596809164) by Paul Teetor and [R In a Nutshell](http://oreilly.com/catalog/9780596801717) by Joseph Adler, very useful.
+* Of the many books about R, I found two from O'Reilly particularly useful: [R Cookbook](http://oreilly.com/catalog/9780596809164) by Paul Teetor and [R In a Nutshell](http://oreilly.com/catalog/9780596801717) by Joseph Adler.
 * [R Programming Wikibook](http://en.wikibooks.org/wiki/R_Programming) is under development.
 * [The R Journal](http://journal.r-project.org/).
 * [Questions tagged with R at StackOverflow](http://stackoverflow.com/questions/tagged/r) are a great place to look for answers to problems.